-Yosemite's Half Dome is an iconic emblem of the park.
-Its granite rock, vertical face is North America's sheerest cliff at only seven degrees from straight up.
-It's not new, but at 87 million years old, it's the youngest plutonic rock (rock formed under the earth's surface) in Yosemite Valley.
+Yosemite's Half Dome is an iconic emblem of Yosemite National Park.
+Its granite rock, the vertical face, is North America's sheerest cliff at only seven degrees from straight up.
+It's not new, but it's 87 million years old.
+The dome is the youngest plutonic rock (rock formed under the earth's surface) in Yosemite Valley.

 Half Dome's peak elevation is 8,842 feet at the top, 5,000 feet above the Yosemite Valley floor.

 If you're not a hiker, you'll only see Half Dome from a distance, but it's a prominent part of the Yosemite landscape.

 These are the best places to get a look at Half Dome (and maybe snap a photo or two):

 - Cook's Meadow: The meadow in the middle of the Valley provides a lot of nice views of Half Dome, and it's hardly ever out of sight.

 - Mirror Lake: In the spring, when the lake is full of water, it lives up to its name, with Half Dome reflected in its mirror-like surface.
 The lake is a short hike from shuttle stop #17.